BxCppDev/Bayeux/README.rst

 	   ..
 ..

-You  may also  use  an  arbitrary build  directory  somewhere in  your
+You may also  use an arbitrary temporary build  directory somewhere in your filesystem:
-filesystem:

 .. code:: sh